Seahurst, Washington

-Seahurst is an unincorporated community in King County, Washington, United States.
-Seahurst is located on Puget Sound west of Burien.
+Seahurst is a neighbourhood in Burien, Washington, United States.
+Seahurst is located on Puget Sound west of Downtown Burien and Ambaum Blvd SW.
 Seahurst has a post office with ZIP code 98062.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Seahurst has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.